EmmS21/Prompts/MarketingAgentLearning.md

 # Instructions
 1. Using the business context: {business_context}, with an understanding of the business's user personas {user_personas} and based on keywords that have previously been selected {keywords} and ad_text (headlines: {headlines}, descriptions: {descriptions} that better speaks to the business's target audience.
 Use this information to generate a new set of keywords and ad_text
-2. Use tools available to filter out keywords that have low search volume
+2. Use the generate_keyword_ideas tool to filter out keywords that have low search volume

 # Best Practices for Google Ads
 ## Headline: